Prabhat-g/House-Price/README.md

 # House-Price
 A Kaggle competition problem 'House Prices'.
 In this problem a set of house features are given and based on the given features, We have to predict house price.

+For more details about problem , please visit:-  https://www.kaggle.com/c/house-prices-advanced-regression-techniques/overview

 Please find below the list of features